- COVID-19 has spurred a transition away from non-renewable energy, to more renewable sources, including wind.

-We’ve found that there are four broad principles for guiding just transitions.
-Workers in high-carbon sectors like the fossil fuel industry should be consulted and able to inform plans for the future.
+We’ve found that there are four broad principles for guiding just transitions. north sea oil workers in high-carbon sectors like the fossil fuel industry should be consulted and able to inform plans for the future.
 Enough suitable substitute jobs in cleaner industries should be created, with opportunities for retraining available to all who want them, regardless of their means.
 And lastly, where retraining or re-employment isn’t possible, the government must support workers and their communities by investing in their future and, where necessary, providing compensation.

 Worryingly, 91% of oil and gas workers surveyed in the recent report had never heard the term “just transition” before.
 But when asked what should be done to support their move away from a sector in which many feel unhappy, their responses more or less tracked the principles that researchers like ourselves had identified.
-This is encouraging, as it implies there is an emerging consensus among workers and industry experts about the kind of pathway that could wind down polluting industries fairly.
+This is encouraging, as it implies there is an emerging consensus among North Sea oil workers and industry experts about the kind of pathway that could wind down polluting industries fairly.

 The report suggested particular proposals that could assuage some of the worries workers raised, such as a jobs guarantee to create full employment for former oil and gas workers, and standardising the certification for offshore work across oil and wind to allow an easy transition between the two.

-More than simply supporting workers, a just transition could unlock their potential to innovate in the green economy.
+More than simply supporting North Sea oil workers, a just transition could unlock their potential to innovate in the green economy.
 With relevant education and retraining, workers could use the practical knowledge they already have to identify what’s needed to help renewable energy overtake oil and gas as the dominant means of fuelling society.